Tuuben/WebGL-examples/README.md

 # WebGL Examples

-Simple examples to help you get started with webGL.
+Simple examples to help you get started with WebGL.

 ## This repo contains